BLCM/bl3mods/Aaron0000/Balands/README.md

 Red Queen - No change other than a possible damage adjustment.

-Ringer - No change other than a possible damage adjustment.
+Ringer - Now more likely to spawn with extra parts.

 Sidewinder - Radius reduced by 60%.